koinos/koinos-docs/docs/resources/index.md

 </div>

-## Software development kits
+## Software Development Kits
-Software development kits (SDKs) provide compilers, debugging, testing frameworks, and libraries for the development of Koinos smart contracts and can come in a variety of languages.
+Software Development Kits (SDKs) provide compilers, debugging, testing frameworks, and libraries for the development of Koinos smart contracts and can come in a variety of languages.

 <div class="grid cards" markdown>